Cuprate/cuprate/books/protocol/src/consensus_rules/blocks/difficulty.md

 ## Checking A Block's Proof Of Work

-To check a block's `POW hash` you interpret the hash as a little endian integer and multiply it by the difficulty, if the result does not overflow the hash is valid[^check-pow]:
+To check a block's `PoW hash` you interpret the hash as a little endian integer and multiply it by the difficulty, if the result does not overflow the hash is valid[^check-pow]:

 \\(Hash * difficulty <= MAXu256 \\)